 Bottom Line: Chrome Language Settings

 These were the steps to change Google Chrome’s display language.
-From now on, every Chrome’s option, menu, feature, and setting would respect the newly assigned language.
+Every Chrome option, menu, feature, and setting will respect the newly assigned language.

-Moreover, you could also add more than one foreign language and make a switch between them as and when required.
+Moreover, you could add more than one foreign language and switch between them as and when required.

-However, if you ever plan to remove a language from the browser, then you need to click on the More next to that language and hit the Remove command.
+However, if you ever plan to remove a language from the browser, you need to click on More next to that language and hit the Remove command.

-However, do keep in mind that the said option wouldn’t be available if it is your currently active language.
-So make sure to switch over to another one before bidding adieu to it.
+However, remember that the said option wouldn’t be available if it is your active language.
+So make sure to switch to another one before bidding farewell to it.

 On that note, we conclude this guide.
-If you have queries relating to the aforementioned steps on how to change display language in chrome, do let us know.
+If you have queries about the steps above on changing the display language in Chrome, do let us know.